Join a Book Club!

 Interacting @ Bukit Panjang 交流点读书会| Bukit Panjang Public Library

-At this Chinese book club, seniors, retirees and homemakers who enjoy reading and discussing fiction works, come together to share their thoughts with each other.
-The discussions are based on selected books and themes drawn from current affairs and popular topics of the day.
+This monthly Chinese book club is for seniors, retirees and homemakers who enjoy reading and discussing books.
+The discussions are based on selected books and themes drawn from literary works, current affairs and popular topics of the day.

 Taxi Shifu and Friends Reading Club 德士师傅与好友读书会 | Ang Mo Kio Public Library